tibs/markup-history/notes-per-slide.rst

 another element - e.g., <li> and <p> in HTML.

 Q: **Can the <item> elements here be closed implicitly?**

+1997 XML (Extensible Markup Language) *Semantic*.

+wikipedia: "XML is an application profile of SGML"

+XML was compiled by a working group of eleven members,[30] supported by a (roughly) 150-member Interest Group.

+No example because there is no "default" XML - a schema is needed.

+A simpler subset of SGML, which makes parsers easier to write.
+Other SGML based tools (TEI, Docbook, HTML itself) have generally moved towards using XML rather than SGML in their specification.

 1970s: roff, nroff, troff, groff
 --------------------------------